AmrDeveloper/ReactButton/README.md

 switch(currentEmoji)
 {
-   case "Like":
+   case ReactButton.LIKE:
        //Text Is Like , Emoji Is Blue Hand break;

-   case "Love":
+   case ReactButton.LOVE:
        //Text Is Like , Emoji Is Red Heart break;

-   case "Smile":
+   case ReactButton.SMILE:
         //Text Is Smile , Emoji Is Smile Hand break;

-   case "Wow":
+   case ReactButton.WOW:
        //Text Is Wow , Emoji Is Wow Face break;

-   case "Sad":
+   case ReactButton.SAD:
        //Text Is Sad , Emoji Is Dark Hand break;

-   case "Angry":
+   case ReactButton.ANGRY:
        //Text Is Angry , Emoji Is Angry Face break;